countvajhula/mantra/README.rst

   (mantra-connect)

-2. Our parser (in this case, ``mantra-basic-parser``) must be registered with Mantra so that it forwards received input to it.
+2. Our parser (in this case, ``mantra-key-sequences-parser``) must be registered with Mantra so that it forwards received input to it.

 .. code-block:: elisp

-  (mantra-register mantra-basic-parser)
+  (mantra-register mantra-key-sequences-parser)

 Now, Mantra is listening on the Emacs command loop, and it is forwarding all key sequences to our parser. 😎